-, is an expert in maintenance and management procedures and reasonable standards of care for commercial properties.
-He has been directly involved in Commercial Real Estate Management, Leasing and Construction
+Jeffrey S. Lapin, CPM, DREI, is an expert in maintenance and management procedures and reasonable standards of care for commercial properties, multifamily properties and HOA's.
+He has been directly involved in Real Estate Management, Leasing and Construction for over 40 years.

 Tenants, visitors and vendors who enter upon commercial properties (office buildings, retail centers, apartment communities, industrial buildings, etc.) are entitled to the presumption of safety when traversing public spaces.
 They should, and do, expect that the owner of that property, by making it accessible to the public, will maintain the property (parking areas, lobbies, hallways, grounds, pools and the walkways that connect these elements) to a reasonable standard of care.